Reagan Campbell-Gillard: 2017

 On 10 February 2017, Campbell-Gillard returned from a broken back to represent his Fijian heritage while playing for the World All Stars against the Indigenous All Stars, starting at prop in the 34-8 loss at Hunter Stadium.

-After showing great form at the front when the Penrith club climbed up the ladder in make it into the finals series after winning 11 from 13 matches, at the 2017 Dally M Awards night, Campbell-Gillard received with the inaugural Dally M Interchange Player of the Year award.
+After showing great form at the front when the Penrith club climbed up the ladder to make it into the finals series after winning 11 from 13 matches, at the 2017 Dally M Awards night, Campbell-Gillard received the inaugural Dally M Interchange Player of the Year award.

-Campbell-Gillard finished his best season up to date with him playing in all of Penrith's 26 matches and scoring three tries in the 2017 NRL season.
+Campbell-Gillard finished his best season up to date playing in all of Penrith's 26 matches and scoring three tries in the 2017 NRL season.

 On 4 October 2017, Campbell-Gillard was awarded with the Merv Cartwright Medal as the Penrith Panthers Player of the Year.

 After he was originally going to play represent Fiji in the 2017 Rugby League World Cup, on 5 October 2017, Campbell-Gillard received a well deserved call up into the Australia Kangaroos 24-man squad after the withdrawal of Andrew Fifita who switched over to play for Tonga.
 On 27 October 2017, Campbell-Gillard made his international debut for Australia against England, playing off the interchange bench in the 18-4 win at AAMI Park.

 Campbell-Gillard played in 5 matches in the tournament including playing off the interchange bench in the Kangaroos 6-0 gritty World Cup Final win over England at Suncorp Stadium.

 2018

 Campbell-Gillard started the 2018 NRL season in good form up front as the Penrith Panthers were holding into a spot in the top 4.

-Campbell-Gillard’s efforts would reward him with selection in the New South Wales squad.
+Campbell-Gillard's efforts would reward him with selection in the New South Wales squad.

 On 6 June 2018, Campbell-Gillard made his representative debut for New South Wales in Game 1 of the 2018 State of Origin series against Queensland, starting at prop as the Blues won 22-12 at the MCG.

 2019

 On 14 September 2019, Campbell-Gillard was granted a release by Penrith to take up a five-year deal with the Parramatta Eels that would end in 2024.
-Campbell-Gillard later spoke of his move to Parramatta saying “I’ve known this club for nearly 10 years.
-You want to be a one-club man, but we’re in a business that doesn’t allow you for it, I’m nervous, excited, but sad at the same time, to move on, It was one of those years that I really want to forget, I really hated rugby league this year.
-It’s just been a frustrating year.
+Campbell-Gillard later spoke of his move to Parramatta saying “I've known this club for nearly 10 years.
+You want to be a one-club man, but we're in a business that doesn't allow you for it, I'm nervous, excited, but sad at the same time, to move on, It was one of those years that I really want to forget, I really hated rugby league this year.
+It's just been a frustrating year.